scipr-lab/libff/README.md

 ## Testing

-The library uses Google Test for its unit tests.
 To execute the tests for this library, run:
 ```
 make check
 ```